 This scam involves a seemingly innocent person on the street pretending to find a gold ring on the sidewalk.
 They then ask you if it’s yours.
 When you say no, they offer to sell it to you (some have stamped 18k on the ring).
 If you end up buying it, you’ll own a worthless piece of polished brass.
 If you say yes, they will give you a sob story about being poor and ask for money.

-Women traveling solo in France should feel safe nearly anywhere they go.
-Catcalling is no worse than any other European country and women won’t have any trouble getting around by car, train, or bus.
+Locals tell us that women traveling solo in France should feel safe nearly anywhere they go.
+They say that catcalling is no worse than any other European country, and women travelers shouldn't have any trouble getting around by car, train, or bus.

 If you’re coming from the US and are current on your standard vaccines, then you’re good to go.
 You might want to consider travel insurance however, in case you fall ill or have an accident while in France.